Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 - The vehicle is less than 20 years old and has more than a 5,000 mile odometer discrepancy from the mileage stated in the seller's listing.
 (This protection is only available for vehicles listed in the Car & Truck and RV & Camper categories.)

 - The vehicle is less than 10 years old (based on model year) and has undisclosed damage to the (a) engine, (b) transmission, and/or (c) body/frame (each a "qualifying component").
 The cost of repair to each qualifying component must exceed $1,000.
 For vehicles listed in the Bus, Commercial Truck, and RV & Camper categories, the cost of repair for the undisclosed damage to each qualifying component must exceed $1,500.
 For vehicles listed in the Boat category, the cost of repair for the undisclosed damage to each of the engine or the hull must exceed $1,500.
-This protection is not available for vehicles listed in the Race Car category.
+This protection is not available for vehicles listed in the Race Car or Aircraft categories.
 Vehicles that are subject to a recall for this type of damage are not eligible for VPP.

 Purchases and/or associated losses are NOT covered by VPP in the examples below:

 - Any damage on vehicles 10 years old or older (10-year threshold is based on model year).

 - Regular maintenance and fluid levels.

 - Normal wear and tear, including but not limited to belts, hoses, tires, brakes, bushings, joints, spark plugs and wires, interior features, minor dents, paint chips and scratches.

 Damage after purchase - Damage or loss caused during shipping or otherwise after purchase.